Heinz Höhne

-Heinz Höhne (1926 Berlin, Germany - 27 March 2010 in Großhansdorf) was a German journalist who specialized in Nazi and intelligence history.
+Heinz Höhne (1926 – 27 March 2010) was a German journalist and author, who specialized in Third Reich military and West German Cold War foreign intelligence history.

 Biography

 Born in Berlin in 1926, Höhne was educated there until he was called to fight during the last months of the Second World War.
+He served in the Panzerkorps Großdeutschland.
 After the war, he studied journalism in Munich and went on to work for various newspapers as a freelance reporter.
 In 1955, he was hired by the weekly magazine Der Spiegel, where he joined the foreign staff of the magazine and eventually took charge of the Anglo-American department.

+Through his research in the archives he produced a document that – relayed by Conrad Ahlers, the chief protagonist of the Spiegel affair – helped improve the former deputy head of the Reich Ministry of Public Enlightenment and Propaganda Kurt Kiesinger's reputation enough to pave his way to West German chancellorship in 1966.

+Works

 Höhne's efforts covered Nazi history.
-His work is entitled The Order of the Death's Head: The Story of Hitler's SS.
+His best-known work is entitled The Order of the Death's Head: The Story of Hitler's SS.
 (Der Orden unter dem Totenkopf: Die Geschichte der SS).
 This work first appeared in 1967, and other works subsequently followed, such as his 1971 study of the Soviet Union's spy network entitled Codeword: Direktor.

 In 1976, Höhne went on to write Canaris, an interpretation of Hitler's spymaster, who was in charge of the Abwehr.